 How to subscribe to RSS feeds

-Users can add RSS feeds to their readers in one of two ways.
+Users can add RSS feeds to their feed readers in one of two ways.
 Most sites offering RSS feeds provide RSS or XML buttons with links to instantly add a feed to the user's reader.
-Or, users can copy and paste the URL of the feed into their reader.
-RSS feeds will display available information they're added to a reader.
+Users can also copy and paste the URL of the feed into their reader.
+RSS feeds will display the available content added to a reader.

 How to unsubscribe to RSS feeds

 Users who decide they no longer want to receive updates can simply delete the RSS feed or URL from their reader.

 Real Simple Syndication, is a tool for staying updated on selected issues and topics.
 Users subscribe to RSS feeds, which then broadcast content updates to their RSS reader (also called an aggregator).
 In their RSS reader, users can review the latest updates to all of their feeds at their convenience.